1) Evaluate the condition of your home

 I also tap into my vast network to ensure that all of my contacts know what listings I have coming to market before they are even posted online.

-And to get even more exposure, Coldwell Banker provides a uniquely global reach as we are an international company with thousands of offices located in 49 countries.
+And to get even more exposure, Coldwell Banker provides a uniquely global reach as we are an international company with over 3,000 offices located in 41 countries!
 As a result, your home is seen by tens of thousands of people across the world who are searching for homes in the beautiful Okanagan.

 In 2018, 44% of home Buyers found their home online (we can only assume this number went up in 2019 and will continue to grow steadily).
 Therefore, I also include SEO, PPC, and social media extensively (all online marketing technologies) to get your home found online, to attract qualified Buyers and to bring more offers.